Special Educational Needs and Disabilities

 What is an EHCP?
 An Education Health Care Plan can be requested when a child has complex educational and/or health needs.
 Requests can be made by the school, parents or by health and social care.
 The Local Authority will then collect evidence and information from a variety of sources, i.e. teachers, parents, social care and health professionals, as well as the pupil themselves.
 After evaluating the evidence that have been collected, the Local Authority will decide whether the pupil is eligible for an EHCP.
 If an EHCP is not granted, parents have the right to appeal against the decision made.
 EHCPs are reviewed annually and parents and the pupil are included in the reviewing process.

 Does a child with SEND have access to the same lessons?
 All pupils at Rushden Primary Academy have access to a broad and balanced curriculum.
 All teachers are responsible for providing that broad and balanced curriculum to all pupils.
 Depending on the pupils’ needs, adjustments may be made in order to enable the pupil to engage with learning and access the curriculum.
-All teachers are responsible for identifying pupils with SEND and, in collaboration with the SENDCo, are responsible for ensuring that the needs of those pupils are met through differentiation and, when necessary, additional provision above and beyond the one available to the rest of the class.
+All teachers are responsible for identifying pupils with SEND and, in collaboration with the SENDCo, are responsible for ensuring that the needs of those pupils are met through adaptive teaching and, when necessary, additional provision above and beyond the one available to the rest of the class.

 Who should I speak to if I have concerns or worries about my child?
 Parents should speak to their child’s class teacher in the first instance if they have any concerns or worries about their child.
 If it is felt necessary, a meeting can be arranged with myself, Mrs Emma Larbey SENDCo, and I will endeavour to offer advice, signpost to external agencies and discuss the appropriate next steps.
 My telephone number is 01933 201200 or my email is firstname.lastname@example.org